Telling residents about our service

 Landlord responsibilities

-We encourage landlords to have a positive culture of complaints and treat them as valuable feedback and learning that helps to make continuous improvements to complaint handling and housing services.
+We encourage landlords to have a positive culture of complaints.
+Treating each complaint as valuable feedback.
+Using the learning to make continuous improvements to complaint handling and housing services.

 Assistance through the complaint procedure

-Unlike many other Ombudsman schemes, we can assist residents to get a response from their landlord if it is not responding in line with its internal complaints procedure.
-Where possible, we may also provide dispute support to find or suggest a resolution that can help avoid issues worsening and improve landlord and resident relationships.
+Unlike other Ombudsman Schemes, we can assist residents to get a response from their landlord.
+This happens when it is not responding in line with its complaints procedure.
+Where possible, we may provide dispute support to help avoid issues worsening and improve landlord and resident relationships.

 Residents and landlords can contact us at any time while a complaint is going through the landlord’s complaints process for advice on complaint handling.
 We cannot accept a case for investigation or make a formal decision on a case at this stage.